 This is not just a single place but a grand mix for tingling your taste buds with Indian street food.
 Old Street Delhi generally involves Rajiv Chowk, Connaught Place, Chandni Chowk, Khari Baoli, and Jama Masjid.
-This entire street tour takes up around 4 hours to complete and gives you some of the best chats, chola bhatoras, jalebis, rolls, kebabs, and whatnot.
+This entire street tour takes up around 4 hours to complete and gives you some of the best chats, Chola bhatoras, jalebis, rolls, kebabs, and whatnot.
 Your “things near me to do in Delhi” must include this food tour.
 It costs around Rs.
 2500-Rs.
 3000 depending on how many things you try and commute fare.

 Hauz Khas Village:

 Located in New Delhi this place is famous for the buildings from medieval times.
-It has a very ancient look and a picturesque view with gardens and greenery around.
+It has a very ancient look and a picturesque view with gardens and greenery around it.
 This is a quaint yet sure visit for tourists to find the calm amidst the clatter of the crowd in Delhi streets.
 The entry fee is free and you can visit anytime between 10:30 am to 7 pm from Monday to Saturday.

 Kingdom of Dreams:

-Kingdom of dreams a live entertainment park with the Nautanki Mahal designed to look like a palace.
+Kingdom of dreams is a live entertainment park with the Nautanki Mahal designed to look like a palace.
 This place also has a Cultural Gully which represents the food and culture centers.
 Tickets start from Rs.
 2,999.

 This is the place for you to shop around and purchase local handicraft items, artifacts, traditional Indian fabrics and is definitely an addition to places to visit near me in Delhi to end your visit to the capital.